gasparka/thesis/docs/pyha.rst

 Testing
 ^^^^^^^

-:numref:`dc_sim` shows the simulation result of removing constant DC component from harmonic signal.
-The input is sinusoidal siganal with added DC component(+0.25), the output of the filter starts countering the DC component until it is removed.
+:numref:`dc_sim` shows the situation where the input signal is corrupted with DC component (+0.25), the output of the filter starts countering the DC component until it is removed.

 .. _dc_sim:
 .. figure:: ../examples/dc_removal/img/dc_sim.png